 - 1-2 cups red grapes sliced in half

 - ½ cup feta cheese

 - 2 teaspoons Dijon mustard

-Mix together the vinegar, mustard, oil, salt and pepper.
+- For the dressing, mix together the vinegar, mustard, maple syrup, oil, salt and pepper.
 Set aside until serving.

-When ready to serve, add the feta and nuts to the salad and dress with the dressing.
+- Toss together the mixed greens, cabbage, cranberries, pears, and grapes.
+Add the feta and nuts to the salad and dress with the dressing.
+Serve immediately.